JoshEager/EscapeRoom-Utils/README.txt

 In order to get started using EscapeRoom-Utils, you have to do the following

+    0) If you are on Debian or a debian based distro: curl -fSsl https://raw.githubusercontent.com/JoshEager/EscapeRoom-Utils/install.sh && ./install.sh

     1) Install Dependencies (gcc, make, git, python3)
          | sudo apt install build-essential git python3
           -> Will not work for distros using different Package managers